davidgasquez/talks/data.md

 - Data talks are mostly algorithm focused
 - Working with data is not easy
 - I made some mistakes I want to share

-- Data can change everything!
-How?
-- The issue with Kaggle is that it provides the CSV.
-You don't have that in real life
+#### Kaggle Issue

+- Get the CSV (web, database, peer, ...)
+- Try to start using it
+    - (try once per slide) errors you might get: OOM, mixed types, empty fields, ...

 ### The Power of Data

-- With data, we can improve applying the scientific method.
+- With data, we can improve applying an old agile methodology, the scientific method.
 And... science works!
 - Data makes choices clearer distinguishing the signal from the noise
 - Has applications in every field, from web A/B Testing to ML in Biology